will-henney/muse-hii-regions/notebooks/01-01-more-line-ratios.md

 The `avHe_Tsiii` looks good.
 But to be honest, I am a bit suspicious of the `avHe_EBV` reddening, since there are lots of anomalous spots of high $E(B-V)$ that correspond to stars (presumably underlying stellar absorption affecting the Balmer decrement).

-I couls use the median instead, but I have ended up using the weighted one after all, since we seem to be oversubtracting if anything.
+I could use the median instead, but I have ended up using the weighted one after all, since we seem to be oversubtracting if anything.

 ```python
 avHe_reddening_4713_5876 = 10**(0.4 * avHe_EBV * (rc.X(4713) - rc.X(5876)))